 He is a co-editor and contributor of the book volume

-(forthcoming 2022).
-Santa Ana is currently at work on a new monograph titled
+Empire and Environment: Ecological Ruin in the Transpacific (University of Michigan Press 2022).
+Santa Ana is currently at work on a new monograph

-Transpacific Ecological Imagination: Envisioning the Anthropocene in Asian American
+Transpacific Ecological Imagination: Envisioning the Decolonial Anthropocene.
+The book

 examines Asian diasporic and Pacific Islander cultural expressions (literature and